 Blind Artist

 Can we understand others without ‘seeing’ their experience?
 Try painting an image you can’t see!
-This is an experiential learning exercise that helps participants become aware of our biased and limited awareness as researchers.
+This is an experiential learning exercise that helps participants become aware of our biased and limited awareness as people.

 Written by

-Kirsten Williams
+Quime Williams

 Edited by